 But then think about how hard it can be to get some of that money back.
 Say your car insurance charged you twice one month by mistake.
 Now, in an ideal situation, the car insurance company would admit the wrong and put the second payment back into your account without argument.
 But not all companies work like that, right?
 There are some you can’t even get on the phone!
 So, you’re left waiting and finding ways to contact a company to get your money back.

 If your bank account is drained by a hacker or there’s a glitch within the system, that’s it.
+Can someone hack you through your phone number?
+Read this article at acisni.com to find out.
 You have to fight to get your money back.
 There isn’t another way of paying.
 I’ve had a payment declined because a chip machine was faulty but I was able to pay with cash.
 That wouldn’t be possible with a cashless society.

 And just think about frozen bank accounts.
 If your purchases are deemed questionable, your bank could freeze your accounts.
 They already do it to so many people and it’s difficult to get them reopened, especially if you’ve fallen for a money-laundering scam.
 At least right now it’s possible for something to be done through cash.
 Just think of what would happen if there was no cash at all.